elsampsa/valkka-examples/docs/_build/html/_sources/lesson_11.rst.txt

 Here we'll be streaming video to the custom ValkkaFS filesystem.

 ValkkaFS dumps video to a dedicated file, or to an entire partition or disk.
-Arriving H264 frames from all cameras are written in their arriving time order, into the same (large) file that is organized in blocks.
+Arriving H264 frames are written in their arriving time order, into the same (large) file that is organized in blocks.
 For more details, consult the :ref:`ValkkaFS section <valkkafs>` and the cpp documentation.

 Here we provide several examples for writing to and reading from ValkkaFS.
 These include importing video from ValkkaFS to matroska, and caching frames from ValkkaFS and passing them downstream at play speed.

-In a typical application, writing and reading run concurrently: writing thread dumps frames continuously and reading thread evoked only at users request.
+In a typical VMS application, writing and reading run concurrently: writing thread dumps frames continuously to the disk, while reading thread is evoked only at user's request.

 Writing